-(e) Use of the term 'annual return' on the Companies Register

-The term 'annual return' is used by the Companies Office to refer to 'a yearly update of publicly available information about [a] company on the Companies Register' and is clearly indicated to be different from a tax return or financial statement (Companies Office, 2018b).
+(e) Use of the term 'annual return' on the Companies Register information about [a] company on the Companies Register' and is clearly indicated to be different from a tax return or financial statement (Companies Office, 2018b).
 However, this still leaves the term 'annual return' open to confusion with annual reports (see the glossary for definitions of each).
 It is interesting to note that the UK repealed the requirement to prepare and submit an annual return under the (UK) Companies Act 2006 on 30 June 2016 and replaced it with the requirement to complete a 'confirmation statement' (Thomson Reuters, 2018).